aristanetworks/anta/README.md

 - Clear counters on devices
 - Clear the list of MAC addresses which are blacklisted in EVPN

-This content uses eAPI (EOS API).
+The above content uses eAPI (EOS API).
 You can find examples of EOS automation with eAPI in this [repository](https://github.com/arista-netdevops-community/arista_eos_automation_with_eAPI).

+This repository has also a Python script to create an inventory file from CVP.

 # Tests available in the python package [anta](anta)